jaanga/moon/voyager/readme.md

 * 'Travel' over the moon in 3D faster than any satellite
 	* Use one finger to rotate
 	* Pinch with two fingers to zoom in and out
-	* use three fingers to pan
+	* Use three fingers to pan
 * Gazetteer takes you to 97 locations
 	* All locations available via a drop-down list
 	* Clicking a location in the drop-down takes you to the location
 * Slider to adjust vertical scale in real-time
-* Camera position follows cursor keys
-	* Latest camera position is used to control camera position when using cursor keys
+* Apss with special features
+	* Sunlight, shade and shadows
+	* Textures and materials to 3D terrain

-## Road Map
+## Things to Do / Road Map

-* 'Zoom All' and 'Zoom In' buttons
+* Add 'Zoom All' and 'Zoom In' buttons
 * Toggle between short and long gazetteers
 * Links to Data sources such as WikiMoon for each location
 * First person control moon flyover capability
 * Supports permalinks
 * Click on a placard to go there
 * Permalinks to set target and camera positions
-* Sunlight and shadows
-* Textures and materials to 3D terrain
 * 3D models of lunar landers in their locations
 * Locations of Apollo photographs - perhaps as geojson data